 Admitting to your addiction can be one of the hardest steps to take in recovery.
 Since addiction shrouds itself in denial it can be hard to spot the warning signs until it’s too late.

 Every year thousands of individuals seek help for their addictions and the majority are successfully treated.
 However, if left untreated, no matter how in control you feel, your addiction will slowly tear your world apart.
-Your relationships will breakdown, your focus will shift solely on your addiction and the next high, your finances will become incredibly stretched to support your habit and you may been loose your job and home.
+Your relationships will break down, your focus will shift solely on your addiction and the next high, your finances will become incredibly stretched to support your habit and you may lose your job and home.

-It’s never too early to seek help for you addiction, so reach out today and turn your life around.
+It’s never too early to seek help for your addiction, so reach out today and turn your life around.